 Pinky: The smallest finger is for yourself.
 This helps you put the needs of others before yourself in loving humility.
 Typically it is prayed last.

 There are many variations on this, and many sources cite Pope Francis as the one who either originated the mnemonic or made it popular.
-However, it is not considered a Roman Catholic prayer and can be used to teach prayer or structure a prayer time for anyone of the Christian faith.
-It is not demonstrated anywhere in the Bible, but is simply a helpful tool when learning how to pray not only for ourselves but for others.
+However, it is not considered a Roman Catholic prayer and can be used to teach prayer or structure a prayer time for any Christian.
+It is not demonstrated anywhere in the Bible, but is a helpful tool when learning how to pray not only for ourselves but for others.
+That said, our prayers should also include worship of God, praising Him, and thanking Him for the work He has done.
+Not all prayers fit neatly into the five categories, so it’s most important that we pray sincerely and in submission to God’s will.